 - Waking abruptly in the night; some medical experts believe that sleeping on one side may be an associated element

 - Difficulty performing jobs that require more dexterity e.g. changing a battery in a radio

 - Extra fluid or inflammation often causes the space inside the carpal tunnel to shrink, putting strain on the median nerve and triggering pain.

 - Pregnant women can experience the symptoms of Carpal Tunnel Syndrome during gestation.

-- Repetitive actions such as playing sports, typing on a keyboard, working on a sewing machine or with vehicle controls initiates swelling and inflammation in the wrist resulting in CTS.
+- Repetitive actions such as playing sports, typing on a keyboard, working on a sewing machine or with vehicle controls initiate swelling and inflammation in the wrist resulting in CTS.